History of perpetual motion machines: 1981 to 1999

-Dr. Yuri S. Potapov of Moldova claims development of an over-unity electrothermal water-based generator (referred to as "Yusmar 1").
+Dr. Yuri S. Potapov of Moldova claimed development of an over-unity electrothermal water-based generator (referred to as "Yusmar 1").
 He founded the YUSMAR company to promote his device.
 The device has failed to produce over unity under tests.

 Clean Energy Technologies, Inc. (CETI) claimed development of a device called the Patterson power cell that outputs small yet anomalous amounts of heat, perhaps due to cold fusion.
 Skeptics state that inaccurate measurements of friction effects from the cooling flow through the pellets may be responsible for the results.

 Dave Jones created a device in 1981 using a seemingly constantly rotating bicycle wheel sealed in a plexiglass container.
 He created it as a scientific joke, always stating that it was a fake and not a true perpetual motion machine, but to date no one has yet discovered how the device works.
 Before he died of cancer in 2017, his brother Peter persuaded him to write down the secret behind the wheel, which he sent in a letter to Martyn Poliakoff, a chemist at the University of Nottingham.
 Adam Savage examined the wheel in 2023, which was housed at the Royal Society, producing a video of the event, in which he suspected that an electrical mechanism of some kind drove the device.